 Once completed, the bikeways will connect and stretch 2.2 miles between Camino Del Rio South and Landis Street along SR 15.

-Currently, the only bike route access between Mid-City and Mission Valley are Fairmount Avenue, which has high speed conflicts, and Texas Street, which has a high speed conflict, and a very steep, sustained grade.
+Prior to completion of the SR 15 Commuter Bikeway, the only bike route access between Mid-City and Mission Valley were Fairmount Avenue, which has high speed conflicts, and Texas Street, which has a high speed conflict, and a very steep, sustained grade.

 The SR 15 Commuter Bikeway is rated a high priority project in the regional bike network established with the adoption of Riding to 2050, the San Diego Regional Bike Plan.
 This plan was adopted by the SANDAG Board of Directors in May 2010 and subsequently incorporated into the 2050 Regional Transportation Plan and Sustainable Communities Strategy in October 2011.
 The project also is included in the City of San Diego Bicycle Master Plan and the Mid-City Communities Plan.
-The bikeway will be built in conjunction with the SR 15 Mid-City Centerline Rapid Transit Stations project.
+The bikeway was built in conjunction with the SR 15 Mid-City Centerline Rapid Transit Stations